Home > Recipes > Desserts > German Gingerbread Cookies (Lebkuchen)

 Pfeffernüsse

-Pfeffernüsse, aka Peperknoten in the Netherlands, are small, round gingerbread cookies, that are lighter than other gingerbread varieties.
-A sugar glaze adds extra sweetness and gives them their unique white appearance.
+Pfeffernüsse are small, round ginger spiced cookies.
+They are lighter than other gingerbread varieties and have a sugar glaze, adding extra sweetness and a unique white appearance.

 Gingerbread men